supermarsx/cdp-auth/readme.md

 Also you might need to recreate the `sea` folder and `dist` folder inside of it for the build to be successful.

 `cdp-auth-passthrough.au3` is a small passthrough that hide the SEA console window on launch, very useful when not debugging to avoid pesky windows popping up.
+`cefclient-embedded-passthrough.au3` is a bigger version of `cdp-auth-passthrough.au3` that generates a random debug port, embeds cefclient on a gui and serves as a passthrough for cdp-auth.
+(Current recommended way of automation)

 ### Auxiliary npm scripts
 ```